swwilso1/foundation/README.md

 ```

 Foundation will currently build using the stable version of Rust and has the most platform
 support on Linux.
-It will also buildon macOS, but some features may not be available.
+It will also build on macOS, but some features may not be available.
 Windows
 is not supported at this time.

 ## Features